wongd-hub/obsidian-vault/computer-science/course-frontmatters/Dictionaries.md

 #course_cs50

-- A dictionary is a data structure that stores _keys_ and _values_.
+- A dictionary is a data structure that stores *keys* and associated *values*.